Waterclau/dpdk_100g/RULES.md

 ---

-*This document provides the complete methodology for generating and detecting DDoS attacks in our system.
+*This document provides the complete methodology for generating and detecting DDoS attacks in my system.
 For implementation details, see `attack_generator/` and `detector_system/` modules.*